What are medical services in Reykjavik like?

 - What should I pack when moving to Reykjavik?

-- What is life like in Reykjavik?
+- What are healthcare services like in Reykjavik?

 - What are medical services in Reykjavik like?